Towards the discovery of new physics with lepton-universality ratios of $b\to s\ell\ell$ decays: Precision probes of a lepton-nonuniversal

 From an experimental perspective, $R_6$ may benefit from cancellations of certain systematics in the ratio, and from the fact that both numerator and denominator are rather flat in $q^2$, which reduces the impact of energy-resolution uncertainties.
 Alternatively, one may consider the following two observables, closely related to $R_6$:

+where $A_{FB}$ is the forward-backward asymmetry and $P_2$ is the corresponding ``optimized observable'' defined in ref.~\cite{Descotes-Genon:2013vna}.
 For example, $\bar R_6$ has numerator and denominator normalised to the respective integrated decay rate, such that a double ratio with $\Gamma(J/\psi \mu \mu) / \Gamma(J/\psi e e)$ may be considered, similarly to the $R_K$ and $R_{K^*}$ measurements. $R_6$, $\bar R_6$, and $R_6'$ are theoretically equally clean and have the same $C_{10}^\mu/C_{10}^e$ analyzing power as $R_6$.
 The extreme insensitivity of $R_6^\prime$ to the values of $C_9^\ell$ displayed in~\ref{tab:R6} and Fig.~\ref{fig:R6} is remarkable and turns these observables into the optimal analyzer of lepton nonuniversality in $C_{10}^\ell$.
 However, the relatively larger sensitivity to $C_9^\ell$ in $\bar R_6$ relative to $R_6'$ is strongly correlated with that in $R_{K^*}$, such that a joint measurement of $R_{K^*}$ and $\bar R_6$ can still determine $C_{10}^\mu$ precisely.
 By contrast, the observable $Q_2$ defined in \cite{Capdevila:2016ivx} is sensitive to form factor ratios.
 It is a clean null test of lepton flavour universality, but does not provide a similarly precision determination of its violation, cf the Table.

 In consequence, the choice among $R_6$, $\bar R_6$, and $R_6'$ should be guided by what minimizes experimental systematics.
 Most excitingly, a useful determination of each of these should be possible with existing data, both at LHCb and Belle.
-We illustrate this in Fig.~\ref{fig:parametric} with the impact in the $(C_9^\mu,~C_{10}^\mu)$-plane of a hypothetical measurement of $R_6^\prime=0.80(5)$ in the bin $[0.045,~1.1]$ GeV$^2$, shown together with the result of the fit to $R_K$ and $R_{K^*}$ and the combined result.
+We illustrate this in Fig.~\ref{fig:parametric2} with the impact in the $(C_9^\mu,~C_{10}^\mu)$-plane of a hypothetical measurement of $R_6^\prime=0.80(5)$ in the bin $[0.045,~1.1]$ GeV$^2$, shown together with the result of the fit to $R_K$ and $R_{K^*}$ and the combined result.
+We end by noting that we have not considered in our discussion of these new observables the effect of the electromagnetic radiative corrections, which can be more severe for the ultralow bin.
+However, as discussed in~\cite{Bordone:2016gaq} these can be minimized by choosing a more suitable bin starting at 0.1 GeV$^2$, for which all the conclusions above will still apply.